 - A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): - Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:Exhibits prepared by Terracon. - Data sheets prepared/submitted by or on behalf of the applicant/consultant. - Office concurs with data sheets/delineation report.
+Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): - Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: - Data sheets prepared/submitted by or on behalf of the applicant/consultant. - Office concurs with data sheets/delineation report.